solana-foundation/solana-improvement-documents/proposals/0046-optimistic-cluster-restart-automation.md

 generation completes, the `--wait_for_supermajority` args with correct shred version, restart slot, and expected bankhash will be printed to the logs.

-After the snapshot generation is complete, a non leader then exits with exit code `200` to indicate work is complete.
+After the snapshot generation is complete, a non coordinator then exits with exit code `200` to indicate work is complete.

-A leader will stay up until restarted by the operator to make sure any late comers get the `RestartHeaviestFork` message.
+A coordinator will stay up until restarted by the operator to make sure any late comers get the `RestartHeaviestFork` message.
+It also aggregates the `RestartHeaviestFork` messages sent by the non-coordinators to report on the status of the cluster.

 ## Impact